RichardKnop/machinery/README.md

 }
 ```

-Delayed tasks currently only work with `AMQP` backend.

 ### Get Pending Tasks

 Tasks currently waiting in the queue to be consumed by workers can be inspected, e.g.: